trungpx/xmdpt/README.md

 **Inference**

-Download all checkpoints and VAE finetuned put into the correct place as in default file infer_xmdpt.py.
+Download all checkpoints and VAE (fine-tuned only decoder) and put them into the correct place as in the default file infer_xmdpt.py.

 _For the test set of Deep Fashion, run the following_
 ```